Case study No. 02 · V&A Museum

 Final design

-These designs were handed off to the development team through high-fidelity interactive prototypes and documentation.
+Handed to development as high-fidelity interactive prototypes with documentation.

 Explore the service